 To celebrate the release, Pearl Abyss also revealed the roadmap for the first part of 2019.
 According to the notes, players can expect four new classes, new world bosses and three new regions - Valencia, Mediah and Kamasylvia.

 On top of that, the developers will increase the level cap, add new skills and Node and Siege wars.
 Pearl Abyss plan to release this content before July 2019.

 For those unfamiliar with Black Desert Online, many consider it as one of the best looking MMORPGs currently available.
 The game also features a unique combat system which requires manual aiming, seamless world and large-scale castle sieges.
-However, a lot of these neat features are overshadowed by the game's progressions system that some players consider as pay to win .
+However, a lot of these neat features are overshadowed by the game's progressions system that some players consider as .